When Lyonette woke up in her bed and felt the winter daylight on her face, she smiled up at the ceiling, so widely she thought her lips would break.

 …She might be getting attached to it.

 That night, she leveled up in all three of her new classes again, although she got no new Skills.
-That would have been enough though, but Lyonette heard a new announcement after the list of level ups.
+That would have been enough, but Lyonette heard a new announcement after the list of level ups.

 [Beast Tamer Class Obtained!]